limeandcoconut/adventure/README.md

 - [ ] add line history
 - [ ] from = dont see any there

-- [ ] proper error if you cant reach it but it's apparent
+- [x] proper error if you cant reach it but it's apparent

 - [ ] message for not resolving tools
-- [ ] different messages for if you don't have what you couldn't resolve
+- [x] different messages for if you don't have what you couldn't resolve

+- [x] Fix empty array of objects
+- [x] Fix from context for all

+- [ ] Better format looking at all